smart-batteries/EV_Project_Lambdas/README.md

 Now, you have empty repos on [ECR](https://aws.amazon.com/ecr/), which need to be populated by the Docker images.

 If you've forked this repo to your own GitHub repo, you can automate this from there:
-1. Add your AWS CLI access key id, access key secret and region to GitHub secrets.
-They should be named AWS_ACCESS_KEY_ID, AWS_ACCESS_KEY_SECRET and AWS_REGION respectively.
+1. Add your AWS region, CLI access key id and secret to GitHub secrets.
+They should be named AWS_REGION, AWS_ACCESS_KEY_ID and AWS_ACCESS_KEY_SECRET respectively.
 2. Dispatch the ```.github/workflows/deploy_functions.yml``` workflow.

 Alternatively, you can do it manually from your local terminal: